Code-Institute-Submissions/3rd-milestone-project-my-veggie-food/README.md

 showing delicious, easy and nutritious recipes, and best of all, with contribution from the community.

+<a href="https://my-veggie-food-2020recipes.herokuapp.com/">Click here to view the project live</a>

 ## UX
 ### User Stories